Third Sunday in Lent – Sunday

 He hath made Him to be sin for us who knew no sin, that we might be made the righteousness of God in Him. – II Corinthians 5:21.

 Now they came to Gethsemane.
 Gethsemane was a garden where olive trees were grown.
 It was at the foot of the Mount of Olives, toward Jerusalem.
-Upon arriving at the gate, Jesus said to His disciples: “Sit ye here while I go and pray yonder.”
+Upon arriving at the gate, Jesus said to His disciples: “Sit ye here, while I go and pray yonder” (Matthew 26:36).

-And He took with Him Peter, and John and James, the two sons of Zebedee.
+And He took with Him Peter, and James and John, the two sons of Zebedee.
 And He began to be sorrowful and greatly amazed and sorely troubled.
-And He said: “My soul is exceeding sorrowful, even unto death.”
-And He told the three disciples: “Tarry ye here and watch with Me.” –
+And He said: “My soul is exceeding sorrowful, even unto death” (v.
+38a).
+And He told the three disciples: “Tarry ye here and watch with Me” (v.
+38b).

 Avail yourself of Christ’s suffering, O Christian, in firm faith.

 PRAYER. – My sin, my curse, my condemnation, my sorrowing and trembling, yes my eternal grief, Thou didst, O my Lord, take upon Thee.
 Therefore I rejoice and heartily give thanks to Thee.
-Indeed, I am now righteous before God in Thee; God loves and blesses me for Thy sake; God grants me comfort and joy and eternal blessedness.
-O my Lord and Savior, grant me Thy Holy Spirit, that I may grasp and take and keep what God so graciously gives me for Thy sake.
+Indeed, I am now righteous before God in Thee; God loves and blesses me for Thy sake; God grants me comfort and joy and eternal blessedness because of Thy work in my behalf.
+O my Lord and Savior, grant me a rich measure of Thy Holy Spirit, working through Thy Word, that I may more and more grasp and take and keep what God so graciously gives me for Thy sake.
 Amen.

 Christ, the Life of all the living,